Pelecyphora strobiliformis (Werderm.) Frič & Schelle ex Kreutz

 Ariocarpus strobiliformis (basionym), Encephalocarpus strobiliformis

-Pelecyphora strobiliformis is a slow-growing, geophytic cactus, with solitary or multiple stems, barely rising above ground level.
-The stems are spherical to flattened globose, greenish to yellowish-green, up to 1.6 inches (4 cm) tall and up to 2.4 inches (6 cm) in diameter.
-The tubercles are spirally arranged and overlapping.
-They are scale-like, imbricated, and closely applied to each other.
+Pelecyphora strobiliformis is a slow-growing geophytic cactus with solitary or multiple stems barely rising above ground level.
+The stems are spherical to flattened globose, greenish to yellowish-green, up to 1.6 inches (4 cm) tall, and up to 2.4 inches (6 cm) in diameter.
+The tubercles are scale-like, imbricated, spirally arranged, and overlapping.
 The base is woolly.
 While the new growth continues, the areoles produce a few short, more or less pectinate spines.
-With age, the areoles disappear and the oldest tubercles have a bare, blunter apex.
-The flowers are borne at the base of young tubercles near the top of the plant They are diurnal, bell-shaped or funnel-shaped, up to 1.2 inches (3 cm) long, brilliant pink to reddish-purple with greenish outer segments and incised or curly inner segments.
+With age, the areoles disappear, and the oldest tubercles have a bare, blunter apex.
+The flowers are borne at the base of young tubercles near the top of the plant.
+They are diurnal, bell-shaped or funnel-shaped, up to 1.2 inches (3 cm) long, brilliant pink to reddish-purple with greenish outer segments and incised or curly inner segments.